 Promote on Social Media

-Sharing your podcast on social media is a great way to connect with new audiences and attract attention.
+Sharing your podcast on social media is a great way to connect with new audiences and attract attention, but it's not always clear initially how to promote a podcast on social media.
 Don’t just post a link to your episode — post anything you can think of that your audience may find interesting.
 Use an old podcast as a starting point for a conversation.
 Post teasers and snippets.
 Get creative with these posts!
 There are many things to consider when building your social media content, but remember your strategy should align with your business goals.

 Collaborate with Other Podcasters